 Notes on business operations

-As a universal bank, LLB AG is engaged in commission and fees business, credit and lending business, money market and interbank business, as well as securities trading business.
+As a universal bank, LLB AG is engaged in the commission and fees business, credit and lending business, money market and interbank business, as well as securities trading business.

 Commissions and fees business